erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 **Add the Autocomplete View to Views.py**

-Note this script is using an `XMLHttpRequest API <https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest>`__, which is used in combination with `AJAX <https://en.wikipedia.org/wiki/Ajax_(programming)>`__
+Note this script is using the `XMLHttpRequest API <https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest>`__, which is used in combination with `AJAX <https://en.wikipedia.org/wiki/Ajax_(programming)>`__

 .. code-block:: python